GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Reviews and pair programming provide programmers with something their work would not otherwise have: an audience.
-Sunlight, it is said is a powerful disinfectant.
-An immediate audience of one's peers provides immediate incentives to programmers to keep their code clear and comprehensible, as well as functional.
+> ### When a distinguished but elderly scientist states that something is possible, they are almost certainly right.
+When they state that something is impossible, they are very probably wrong.
 >
-> ~ *Joseph Yoder (computer scientist)*
+> ~ *Arthur C. Clarke*

 ---
 ## 🏎 Quick Facts